 This article is primarily about preparing soil before planting trees (ornamental or fruiting), hedging, roses, and other shrubs.

-Things are a bit different when considering vegetable beds, where investing more resources and energy might be appropriate to improve the top layer of soil, and to create a raised bed (also, No-Dig methods may be best in those situations).
+Things are a bit different when considering vegetable beds, where investing more resources and energy might be appropriate to improve the top layer of soil, and to create a raised bed, perhaps using No-Dig methods.

-Soil preparation is so important before planting in order to help plant roots establish quickly, but people often make it harder than it has to be.
+Soil preparation is so important before planting in order to help plant roots establish quickly.

-Like so many things in gardening, there is not one right way to do it, but there are some wrong ways, and some ways that are a lot of work for little return.
+Like so many things in gardening, there is not one right way to do it, but there are some wrong-ish ways.

 In most locations, you will be working with one of three general soil categories: